Pest Animal Poisoning Programs

 Animal poisoning programs are essential to rid Australia of feral, and invasive animal species.

-We work with a number of animal poisons that can be used to effectively control feral animals that are predators to native Australian animals, or have a negative impact on the country’s environment and resources.
+Animal Pest Management Services works with a number of animal poisons that can be used to effectively control feral animals that are predators to native Australian animals, or have a negative impact on the country’s environment and resources.

 Some of the programs we offer that are proven to achieve results use doses of 1080, strychnine, pindone, alphachloralose, and phosphine, plus a host of other safe and effective poisons.
 These animal poisoning products are mostly used to get wild dogs/dingoes, feral pigs, rabbits, foxes and some pest birds under control.